jmc123/git_workshop_presentation/getting_started_with_git.markdown

 * Click the Git.exe in your downloads folder
 * Choose the default options.
 Apart from...
 ![setup](getting_started_with_git/images/Untitled.png)
-* Setup configuration with handout
+* Setup configuration using the  handout

 ---
 #Clearcase vs Git